sprout-laravel/docs/eloquent-tenant-providers.md

 - It **MUST** exist at runtime.
 - It **MUST** implement the `Sprout\Contracts\Tenant` interface, either directly or indirectly.
 - It **MUST** be a descendant of the `Illuminate\Database\Eloquent\Model` class.

+If the provided value does not meet these criteria, a [misconfiguration exception](exceptions#invalid-config) will be thrown.

 > [!TIP]
 > For more information about creating a tenant model, check out the [tenant models](tenant-models) config entry.